 Many local communities such as Cambridge have portions of their villages designated as historic landmarks, and historically significant buildings and sites abound in the North Country.

 The Adirondack Region nurtures an active community of artists and musicians, enriching the lives of both residents and visitors.

 From soldout shows and athletic events at the Glens Falls Civic Center, to intimate performances in Washington County's Hudson River Music Hall, the region delights audiences with world class performances.
 Downtown Glens Falls boasts renowned theatre, welcoming famed performers to the Adirondack Theatre Festival and Glens Falls Symphony Orchestra.
-Further north is the popular Lake George Dinner Theatre at the Holiday Inn Turf at Lake George, while classical music and opera lovers enjoy the unique cultural experience of the Marcella Sembrich Memorial Association in Bolton Landing.
+Further north is the popular Lake George Dinner Theatre at the Holiday Inn Turf at Lake George, while classical music and opera lovers enjoy the unique cultural experience of the The Sembrich in Bolton Landing.